Zoo offers free admission for ages 65 and older at Sept. 16 'Senior Safari'

-"People tend to think of the Oregon Zoo as a great place for kids — and it is — but it's also a great place for older adults to connect with animals," said Kim Smith, zoo director.
-"People of all ages love their community zoo, and this free 'safari' has been planned especially with seniors in mind."
+"Everyone knows the Oregon Zoo is a great place for kids to learn about wildlife, and it's a great place for older adults to connect with animals too," said Teri Dresler, interim zoo director.
+"We want all ages to have that opportunity, that's why we've planned this day especially for the seniors in our community."

-From 9 a.m. to 3 p.m., seniors (who may each bring along one free companion for the day) can pet animals at the Trillium Creek Family Farm, attend animal talks and an animal painting demonstration, see birds on display and ride the zoo train.
-A senior lunch special will be available at the picnic shelter and in zoo restaurants.
+From 9 a.m. to 3 p.m., seniors (who may each bring along one free companion for the day) can attend animal talks, meet animals from the zoo's popular Wildlife Live program presented by Portland General Electric, and visit the zoo's Family Farm for hands-on experiences with pygora goats and a variety of small animals.
+A senior lunch special will be available at zoo restaurants.